virtual-olympiad/voly/README.md

-# vo
+# Virtual Olympiad
-Math et al's open source research &amp; development branch.

 Hosted platforms, APIs and tools for science olympiads